salsa-rs/salsa/book/src/common_patterns/selection.md

 request_text  -->  parse  -->  header -->  content_type  -->  (other queries)
 ```

-The advantage of this is that changes that only effect the "body" of
+The advantage of this is that changes that only effect the "body" or
-only consume small parts of itthe request will
+only consume small parts of the request will
 not require us to re-execute `content_type` at all.
 This would be particularly
 valuable if there are a lot of dependent headers.